Home About Contact

 Check out the tour bus!

-On the tour bus, I was thrilled to read that the Montreal music press had given high praise to Rudely Interrupted.
+On the tour bus, I found myself poring over the reviews, grinning as I read the glowing praise the Montreal music press had given to Rudely Interrupted.

 Rudely Interrupted headlining at New York’s Brooklyn Bowl was no sympathy gig — this band is the real deal, earning praise from the likes of Pitchfork and VICE Magazine.
 Even Moby wrote a glowing review of the group in his fanzine.